 A Timestep represents a 1/2 hour of model time (not realtime).
-Every 10,802 timesteps your model will trickle (report), and there are 24 Trickles in a phase.
-A Phase is about 15 years of model time (not realtime).
+Every 10,802 timesteps your model will trickle (report).

 You will not see credit in your stats until after the first stats update after your first trickle has been uploaded, then your credit will increase with each stats update where you have uploaded one or more Trickles.
 Stats updates are currently run only once per week.

 The climateprediction.net work units are big but you get more credit per work unit and you still get the credit frequently because of the use of trickle reporting.

 More worrying is that a computation error loses more work.
 What is the appropriate reaction to this?
 Complaining is unlikely to be useful as trying to make the Work Unit smaller has been considered and rejected as not practical.
 A better reaction would be to decide to make a backup from time to time so if you do suffer an error, you can recover without losing too much work.

 1.4 Do I need to be on-line all the time while the software runs?

 Absolutely not.
 Once you have installed the software and registered with the project, you are free to disconnect from the internet.